hellbox/srob-migration/content/reviews/bidens-time.md

 name = "Biden's time"
 title = "Biden's time"
 dek = "Joe Biden reads from his memoir of loss and politics at Benaroya Hall on Sunday, December 3rd.
-His book raises a question that Biden himself seems to be wrestling with: should he run for president in 2020?" type = "Review"facebookauto = "Joe Biden reads from his affecting memoir in Seattle on Sunday.
+His book raises a question that Biden himself seems to be wrestling with: should he run for president in 2020?" type = "Review" facebookauto = "Joe Biden reads from his affecting memoir in Seattle on Sunday.
 Should he run for president in 2020?" twitterauto = "Joe Biden reads in Seattle on Sunday.
 Should he run for president in 2020?" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/promise-me-dad.md", "books/promise-me-dad-(audio-book).md"]